We are currently growing our Board, Advisory Board, and Fundraising Committee. If you are interested in serving, please contact us.

 Carolina Salguero | Founder & President, PortSide NewYork

 Carolina began life in Carroll Gardens, Brooklyn and spent her teen years in New England, often on the coast.
 She graduated magna cum laude from Yale with two majors (Art and American Studies).
 The social policy studies from the latter informed her journalism and ultimately PortSide.
 She worked around the world as a freelance documentary photographer and writer from the opening of the Berlin Wall through 9/11 where she arrived at ground zero on her own boat.
 Her intrepid photojournalism had her survive a hit man and Shining Path bomb in Peru, and a car-jacking at machine gun point in South Africa.
 Since 1998, she has been researching, documenting, boating and advocating on behalf of New York City's waterfront.
 In 2002, she completed a multi-year project on NYC tugboats for National Geographic which introduced her to the working waterfront.
 In 2003, she launched the first interactive community board website in NYC for Brooklyn Community Board 6 about the "Piers 6-12 Study" pertaining to plans for the Red Hook Containerport.
 In 2007, she supervised the haul-out of the MARY A. WHALEN.
 She continues creating art photography via a series of porthole views from the MARY A. WHALEN.
-Carolina received a National Maritime Historical Society ship preservation award in 2013, and has a 6-pack captain's license.
-She is a member of New York Maritime Inc. (NYMAR), the Connecticut Maritime Association (CMA) , and the National Maritime Historical Society (NMHS).
+Carolina received a National Maritime Historical Society ship preservation award in 2013.
+She is a member of New York Maritime Inc. (NYMAR), the Connecticut Maritime Association (CMA), and the National Maritime Historical Society (NMHS).

 John began his career on stage and shared the stage with Katherine Hepburn on his first tour.
 After years of acting, he went into production in theater and television while continuing to use his rich baritone for voice overs.
 He directed Ch 7’s Eyewitness News at 11pm five nights a week and was the Producer and Director of the first season of "Like It Is,” a weekly public affairs TV program focused on issues relevant to the African American community that ran from 1968 to 2011 with its original host Gil Noble.
 From staff Director at WABC-TV, he turned to producing and directing commercials for twenty five years, becoming a Senior Vice President at Young and Rubicam.
 John has made PortSide and the MARY WHALEN the focus of his diverse talents since 2007.
 He brings a unique personal history to PortSide's re-use of the ship; his father in law Alf Dyrland was captain of the MARY WHALEN for twenty years.
 Captain Alf Dyrland was NOT aboard when the MARY WHALEN ran aground in the famous 1968 episode that led to a Supreme Court case; that was the other captain.
 His wife has donated the papers of her father Captain Alf Dyrland, giving PortSide a precious collection of memorabilia relating to the ship and the Norwegian immigrant community.
 John advises on the performing arts programs at PortSide NewYork, and is a key part of the branding and visioning team.
 John’s hobby is woodworking, sometimes on a large scale; he built his own log cabin vacation home in the Pennsylvania woods.